 Caffeine is a CNS stimulant that is used with pain relievers to increase their effect.
 It has also been used for migraine headaches.
 Codeine belongs to the group of medicine called narcotic analgesics (pain medicines).
 It acts on the central nervous system (CNS) to relieve pain.

-When butalbital or codeine is used for a long time, it may become habit-forming, causing mental or physical dependence) when it is used for a long time or in large doses.
-Physical dependence may lead to withdrawal side effects when you stop taking the medicine.
+When butalbital or codeine is used for a long time or in large doses, it may become habit-forming, causing mental or physical dependence.
+However, people who have continuing pain should not let the fear of dependence keep them from using narcotics to relieve their pain.
+Mental dependence (addiction) is not likely to occur when narcotics or barbiturates are used for this purpose.
+Physical dependence may lead to withdrawal side effects when you suddenly stop taking the medicine.
 In patients who get headaches, the first symptom of withdrawal may be new (rebound) headaches.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of butalbital, acetaminophen, caffeine, and codeine combination in the pediatric population.
 It should not be used in children younger than 12 years of age.
 Safety and efficacy have not been established.

 This medicine should not be used to relieve pain after surgery removal of tonsils or adenoids in any children.
 Severe breathing problems and deaths have been reported in some children who received codeine after tonsil or adenoid surgery.